HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/update_properties_with_helm.md

         uri.poc.protected: "/mypoc"
 ```

-### To Disable Properties from a Properties File
+### Disabling properties from a properties file

-To disable properties, use the `propertiesDisable` section.
-It follows a similar key-value pair format as `propertiesFilesOverrides`.
-The key represents the property you want to disable from the properties file, and the value can be any string or an empty string ("").
+To disable properties, use the `propertiesDisable` section. `propertiesDisable` follows a similar key-value pair format as `propertiesFilesOverrides`.
+The key represents the property you want to disable from the properties file, and the value can be any string or you can leave it empty ("").

-**Example**
+See the following sample:

 ```yaml
 configuration: